The Devils Below

 The transient, only like moving shapes, to be imagined

-Upon the breast, they will go back and recall no other life.
+and suck upon the breast, they will go backand recall no other life.

 The spirits who living entirely upon dreams, seem to be gathered,